dlion/domenicoluciani/_posts/2016-04-09-hello-world-nucleo.md

 ![mbed2](/assets/images/posts/mbed2.png)

-The *mbed* library is the official library by MBED, provides the main functions to use Nucleo.
+The *mbed* library is the official library by MBED, it provides the main functions to use Nucleo.

 Now we have to create a new source file; left click on your project icon and on "New File", choosing `main.cpp` as name.